Akerasoft/gamecube_to_nes_with_register/README.md

 # Gamecube controller to NES adapter firmware

+## Please note that this is changed to support a 4021 register

+* More accurate reading by NES

+# Changes (C) Akerasoft 2023

+* Programmer for Akerasoft is Robert Kolski

 This is a project to control our good old NES with a controller that came out 15 years later...

 ## Features